 The Four Pillars of Parish Stewardship

-You’ve heard about the 3 Ts of stewardship – Time (Prayer), Talent (Service) and Treasure (Sharing).
+You’ve heard about the 3 Ts of stewardship – Time (Prayer), Talent (Participation) and Treasure (Generosity).
 But what about the 4 Ps?

 The 3 Ts describe the personal gifts we offer to the Church.
 The 4 Ps are the “four pillars” of parish stewardship described by the man often referred to as the Father of Catholic Stewardship, Msgr.
 Thomas McGread.
 These pillars are the hallmark of a stewardship parish: hospitality, prayer, formation, and service.
 Here is a brief overview of each of them with some basic ideas on how we as Disciples of Christ can improve in each area.

 Hospitality – Christian Kindness

 “When I was a stranger, you welcomed me” (Matthew 25:35).
 The Gospel teaches that whenever we welcome the least of our brothers or sisters, we welcome Christ himself.
 That is why the first mark of a stewardship parish is hospitality.
 Being friendly is one of the first ways we can be Christ-like toward others.